Ashar121299/reading-notes/README.md

 ## reading-notes

--*this is repo for keep track of my observation and question from the reading assignment throughout my course*-
+_*this is repo for keep track of my observation and question from the reading assignment throughout my course*_

 >This repo for me